wazuh/wazuh-documentation/source/development/core-dumps-generation.rst

 In this section, you will cause a crash intentionally and then use ``lldb`` to view the process state at the moment of failure.

-First, we edit any of the executables so that it deliberately does an invalid memory access.
+First, we edit any of the executables so that it deliberately accesses an invalid memory address.
 In this case, we can use ``wazuh-syscheckd``.
 Edit the ``src/syscheckd/main.c`` file so that at the beginning of the ``main()`` function it performs a write to address 123.
 Like this::